Tag: side plank

 Side plank is a yoga pose that improves core strength and is weight bearing.

-10 Yoga Poses to Lose Belly Fat
+10 Yoga Poses for Menopause: Core Strength, Lose Belly Fat & Hormonal Support

-I always thought that the expanding waistline was the price you had to pay as middle age sets in.
-For women, it’s a fact that our body fat tends to shift to the tummy area after menopause.
+For women, it’s a fact that our body fat tends to shift to the abdominal or belly area in mid-life.
 This is because our estrogen levels drop during menopause.
 And it is the estrogen that has an effect on where our fat is stored in our bodies.

 Belly fat increases health risks